You can now see incredible sunsets from Governors Island

 Ride the ferry to Governors Island, New York for fun things to do like hiking, running, biking, picnicking and outdoor drinking.

 If you crave an escape from the city that won’t land you in debt, head to the ever-changing urban oasis of Governors Island, NY which combines park, adult playground and outdoor art space into a single lovely haven for adventure.
 One of the best things to do in summer is ride the ferry and visit the car-free attraction, so use our handy guide to plan your trip.
-As of 2021, Governors Island has officially become a year-round destination for the public to roam.
+Governors Island is now officially become a year-round destination for the public to roam, making it an ideal spot to visit on an NYC vacation or staycation.

 RECOMMENDED: How to spend 24 hours at Governors Island